 CHIN (3000-level or above) or minor related course (5 credits)

 (see specific program for details)

 An introduction to Chinese culture and civilization with emphasis on the impact of the cultural traditions on the Chinese contemporary lifestyles and cross-cultural comparisons.
 Taught in Chinese.

-If a student’s native language is a language offered at this university, the student may not receive a minor in that language.
+If a student’s native language is Mandarin Chinese, the student may not receive a minor.